 Homelessness is on the rise in Wake County.
 The number of people who came in contact with homeless services increased by 31% from 2015-2017.
 Apex is not an exception.

 To join the battle against homelessness, Western Wake Crisis Ministry offers the HOME Project.
-This new program is designed to help families and individuals within the Apex, New Hill, Friendship or Holly Springs area, who are at risk of homelessness.
+This new program is designed to help families and individuals within our service area who are at risk of homelessness.

 ✓ Meeting the definition of Severely Housing Cost-Burdened (paying more than 50% of household income for housing) and at-risk of losing housing.

 ✓ Experiencing housing instability (moving from place to place, staying in hotels/motels)

-✓ Household containing at least one child under the age of 14 or an adult over the age of 65 or disabled
+✓ Household containing at least one child, an adult over the age of 65, or a person with a disability

 ✓ Meeting income guidelines